List of EastEnders characters introduced in 1993: Zoe Newton

-Zoe Newton (also Cotton), played by Elizabeth Chadwick in 1993 and then by Tara Ellis in a spin-off episode in 2000 and a few episodes in 2001, arrives in Walford as the wife of Nick Cotton (John Altman), along with their son Ashley (Rossi Higgins).
+Zoe Newton (also Cotton), played by Elizabeth Chadwick in 1993 and then by Tara Ellis in a spin-off episode in 2000 and a few episodes in 2001, arrives in Walford as the girlfriend of Nick Cotton (John Altman), along with their son Ashley (Rossi Higgins).
 She was in an on and off relationship with Nick since 1982 but had not appeared previously in Walford and had never met Nick's mother Dot (June Brown) until she arrives in 1993.
 She is keen that Dot gets a chance to meet her grandson, and Dot and Ashley eventually grow close after a few meetings.
 She and Nick are planning to move away to Gravesend and Zoe wants Dot to come and live with them.
 Dot is reluctant at first but later agrees to move away and leaves Walford with them in August 1993.

 When Dot returns to Walford in 1997 she reveals that off-screen Zoe and Ashley had moved away after Zoe grew tired of Nick's criminal activities and he had been arrested for drugs possession.

 Zoe is seen onscreen in a special spin-off episode entitled Return of Nick Cotton which first aired on 1 October 2000.
 In the episode, Nick is released from prison and reunites with Ashley and Zoe after Zoe's brother Eddie tells Nick about her whereabouts.
 Zoe isn't happy to see him back and offers him money and a divorce to leave for good.
 Some thugs then come after him.
 After trying to escape from the thugs, he and Ashley steal a car to escape them.
 Zoe doesn't want Ashley to go with Nick knowing how much of a bad influence he is but she cannot stop him and he drives off with Nick back to Walford.

 When Nick and Ashley return to Walford in November 2000, Nick gets into a feud with his old enemy Mark Fowler (Todd Carty).
 It leads to Nick cutting the brakes on Mark's motorbike in June 2001.
 Ashley steals the bike and dies after crashing into a shop window.
 Zoe is devastated when she returns for his funeral and attacks Nick, blaming him for Ashley's death.
 She knew that Nick would never be a good father to Ashley and Ashley should have never come with Nick to Walford.
 After the funeral, she leaves Walford and has not been seen or heard from since.